ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

     - count of teams
     - max kills per round
     - pre-configured gear sets for match
+    - team markers, so players can see their teammates
 - Available Config Options for Matches
   - Arena Buildings
   - How many rounds a match will have